MnDOT ADA Construction Certification Course

 Certification and Exam

 ADA Construction Certifications are valid for three years, including the year in which the training was successfully completed for both certifications and recertifications.
-ADA Construction Recertifications may be taken in the online eLearning course and exam.
-The 8-hour classroom option is available to anyone wanting more in-depth ADA construction training and information, including those needing recertification who would prefer the classroom training to the online course.
+Construction recertifications may be taken in the online course and exam.
+The eight-hour classroom option is available to anyone wanting more in-depth ADA construction training and information, including those needing recertification who would prefer the classroom training to the online course.

-Each student will need to complete a 75-minute exam that requires a 70 percent score to be certified.
+Each student will need to complete an online exam that requires a 70 percent score to be certified.
 If you get between 60 percent and 69 percent on your first attempt at the exam, you will be allowed to take it one more time to achieve a 70 percent.
-If you get lower than 60 percent on the exam, you will have to re-register and take the in-person course again in order to take the certification again.
+If you get lower than 60percent on the exam, you will have to re-register and retake the in-person course in order to take the certification exam again.

 Certification Cards